By Alexander Castiglione

 Emerson purveys knowledge in a clear and concise manner, delineating what needs to be done with diagrams if necessary.

 He also breaks down certain things the average civilian might not even earmark under the “survival tab” — like how to combat clear your home if you suspect an intruder, what should be in your nightstand.
-He also hrows some stats about burglaries at you as food for thought.
+He also throws some stats about burglaries at you as food for thought.
 He even shows you the proper way to secure and detain an assailant.

 In addition, some practical applications for how to take down a hijacker or spot a terrorist.
 In today’s climate of active shooters and inspired terrorism, these are valid and practical points.